Make Music Day 2018 Announces Updated Schedule

 Additional national Make Music Day highlights include:

-- Sousapaloozas – In Chicago, Cleveland, Fullerton, Iowa City, Minneapolis-St.Paul, Portland (ME) and Salem (OR), hundreds of brass and wind musicians will join together to play the music of The March King, John Philip Sousa.
+- Sousapalozas – In Chicago, Cleveland, Fullerton, Iowa City, Minneapolis-St.Paul, Portland (ME) and Salem (OR), hundreds of brass and wind musicians will join together to play the music of The March King, John Philip Sousa

-- Street Studios – In New York, Los Angeles, Detroit, Nashville, Seattle and even in a cow pasture in Reedsburg (WI), "Street Studios" will transport the basic elements of a music studio onto sidewalks, inviting passersby from the community to join in a completely improvised music creation session.

 Other events around the U.S. will spotlight the musical history and ingenuity of each city including: